Abdul Majeed al-Zindani

-Career
+Life and career

 Al-Zindani spent his early college years in Egypt, and studied at Ain Shams University (first studying biology and chemistry, but then switching to Islamic studies) but did not complete a degree.
 He returned to Aden in 1966, went to Saudi Arabia in 1967 where he was a senior official in the Islamic Call Organization, and was sent home in 1962 when he was arrested by the ruler of Egypt.
-He returned to Yemen In 1962 as a delegator to represent his master Al-Zubiri in the conference revolutionary republicans and monarchic forces.
-Zindani, under the leadership of Alzubairi, advocated for a revolution and played a role in mobilizing Yemeni people against the monarchy.
+He returned to Yemen in 1962 as a delegator to represent his master Al-Zubiri in the conference revolutionary republicans and monarchic forces.
+Zindani, under the leadership of Al-Zubiri, advocated for a revolution and played a role in mobilizing Yemeni people against the monarchy.

 When he returned to Yemen he formed the Yemeni Muslim Brotherhood and devoted his life to politics.

 Iman University

-Al-Zindani is the founder and president of the Iman University in Sanaa, Yemen.
+Al-Zindani was the founder and president of the Iman University in Sanaa, Yemen.
 The institution was founded in 1995 with Yemeni government support.
 It also received foreign donations from the conservative Wahhabist heritage nations of Saudi Arabia and Qatar, receiving about 400 students annually.

-The US Treasury statement that Zindani is loyal to bin Laden states that some students at Iman University have been arrested for political and religious murders.
+The U.S. Treasury stated that Zindani was loyal to bin Laden and that some students at Iman University had been arrested for political and religious murders.
 Some believe that the school's curriculum deals mostly, if not exclusively, with Islamic studies, and that it is an incubator of extremism.

-The Sunday Times has established that Umar Farouk Abdulmutallab, the Northwest Airlines Flight 253 suspected bomber who was arrested on Christmas Day 2009, attended lectures by al-Awlaki at the university in 2005.
+The Sunday Times established that Umar Farouk Abdulmutallab, the Northwest Airlines Flight 253 suspected bomber who was arrested on Christmas Day 2009, attended lectures by al-Awlaki at the university in 2005.

 Political activity

-Al-Zindani is "a leading member" of Yemen's al-Islah Party, (the Yemeni Congregation for Reform), of which Tawakel Karman, who was awarded the 2011 Nobel Peace Prize, was also a member.
+Al-Zindani was "a leading member" of Yemen's al-Islah Party (the Yemeni Congregation for Reform), of which Tawakel Karman, who was awarded the 2011 Nobel Peace Prize, was also a member.

 Commission on Scientific Signs in the Quran and Sunnah

-He approached the Saudi government's largest charity, the Muslim World League, in 1984 to establish a Commission on Scientific Signs in the Quran and Sunnah, based in Saudi Arabia.
+Al-Zindani approached the Saudi government's largest charity, the Muslim World League, in 1984 to establish a Commission on Scientific Signs in the Quran and Sunnah, based in Saudi Arabia.
 He headed the Commission as secretary general until stepping down in 1995.
-Although he no longer has any official role with the Muslim World League, he is still invited to its events.
+Although he no longer had any official role with the Muslim World League, he was still invited to its events.